Michel Nykjær: SUNRED Engineering (2010–2011)

 Nykjær continued in the WTCC with SUNRED for 2011.
 In race two of the Race of Brazil he collided with Kristian Poulsen while the two were fighting over the lead of the independents' category.
 He qualified in 20th place for the Race of Belgium having not set a time.
 He had clipped one of the barriers at the chicane and was unable to continue in the session due to damage.
 He scored points in both races, finished fifth in the second race of the day.
 Having started the season with the TDI engine, Nykjær switched to the new SUNRED 1.6T engine for the Race of Hungary.
 The engine change did not yield any points until the following round where Nykjær finished tenth having collided at the first corner in race one.
 He then started on pole position for race two but was passed by Tom Coronel at the start and then Yvan Muller.
-By the end of the race he had dropped down to fourth but he still took the independents' victory.
+By the end of the race, he had dropped down to fourth but he still took the independents' victory.
 He started second for race two of the Race of UK at Donington Park but ended his race on the first lap when he became stuck in the gravel trap at Coppice.
 He qualified in seventh place for race one of the Race of Japan, on the opening lap he tagged the Volvo of Robert Dahlgren.
 He was running fourth in the later stages of the race when Muller made a mistake and dropped behind him, giving Nykjær his first overall podium result in the WTCC and the independents' victory.
 He was the winning independent again in race two when he finished sixth.
 He didn't score any points in China, crashing out two laps from the end of race one and finished fourteenth in race two.
 He qualified ahead of most of his rivals for the independents' trophy at the Race of Macau, finishing fifth and claiming the independents' victory in both races.
 He finished the season second in the Yokohama Drivers' Trophy, two points behind Kristian Poulsen.

 Bamboo Engineering (2012)

-He was brought in to substitute for Pasquale di Sabatino at bamboo-engineering for the 2012 FIA WTCC Race of Brazil.
+Nykjær was brought in to substitute for Pasquale di Sabatino at bamboo-engineering for the 2012 FIA WTCC Race of Brazil.
 He qualified fourth for race one and took the independents' victory in race one by finishing fifth.

 NIKA Racing (2013)

-He returned to the WTCC full-time in 2013, driving for NIKA Racing.
+Nykjær returned to the WTCC full-time in 2013, driving for NIKA Racing.
 He dropped out of race one of the Race of Italy early on with driveshaft problems but finished second in race two from third on the grid to take the team's first podium finish in the WTCC.
 He claimed his first overall victory in the WTCC in race one of the Race of Morocco having started from fourth on the grid.
-In the week leading up to the 2013 FIA WTCC Race of Japan he left the team citing financial reasons.
+In the week leading up to the 2013 FIA WTCC Race of Japan, he left the team citing financial reasons.

 Michel Nykjær on Ring Knutstorp in Scandinavian Touring Car Championship 2012.